wezlemin/delta-docs/general/android-package-fix.md

 > Run `adb shell pm list users` to see all the profiles on your phone, in case you have others you do not know about.
 Change 0 to the profile number, and the command for each profile.

-**NOTE: You can also run these commands on a computer if you install [SDK Platform Tools](https://developer.android.com/tools/releases/platform-tools).
+**NOTE: If you do not want to use Termux, you can run the ```adb``` commands on a computer if you install [SDK Platform Tools](https://developer.android.com/tools/releases/platform-tools).
 Connect your computer to your phone.
 You may need to add ./ before the commands for it to work.**